FaceTracer: Unveiling Source Identities from Swapped Face Images and Videos for Fraud Prevention: Introduction

 Empowered by the above two designs, \name can trace the attacker by comparing the similarity between the extracted source identity information and the identity information stored in \textbf{the identity pool}.
 Notably, in the real-life forensics process we face an open-world problem, where the information relevant to the attacker may not be presented in the training data.
 Even under such cases, \name is still able to extract the identity information of the attacker.

 Extensive experiments are conducted over four popular face-swapping methods that explicitly separate identity and attribution information of faces: HiRes~\cite{HiRes}, FaceShifter~\cite{faceshifter}, SimSwap~\cite{simswap}, and InfoSwap~\cite{infoswap}. \name demonstrates its superior ability to extract identity information of the source person from swapped face images or videos under different forensic conditions, and has good transferability for identities and methods that have not appeared in the training process.
 In addition, evaluation on other two face-swapping methods (\ie, MegaFS~\cite{megafs} and DiffSwap~\cite{diffswap}) shows that \name also achieves good performance against face-swapping solutions that do not explicitly separate attribution and identity information.
 Notably, \name performs well on commercial apps such as Faceover~\cite{faceover} and DeepFaker~\cite{deepfaker}.
-We also investigated the robustness of \name against distortions that may be encountered during various network transmissions, such as JPEG, color jittering, etc. Finally, we further analyze the impact of different backbone and disentangle networks, and adaptive evaluation on \name is also discussed.
+We also investigated the robustness of \name against distortions that may be encountered during various network transmissions, such as JPEG, color jittering, etc. Saliency map visualization is also conducted to better understand the regions \name focuses on during tracing.
+Finally, we further analyze the impact of different backbones, the disentangle networks, and the scale of the identity pool, adaptive evaluation on \name is also discussed.

 In a nutshell, our main contributions could be summarized as follows:

 \begin{itemize}[leftmargin=*] \item We proposed the first non-intrusive tracing framework, \name, which can extract the source identity information from the swapped face images or videos, enabling effective forensics.